Skip to main content

 “You are late for the job.”
 She said with a frown.

 “Oh?
-I apologize, Hukum.”
+I apologise, Hukum.”
 He narrowed his brows.
-He did not know who she was but he knew she was royalty.
+He did not know who she was, but he knew she was royalty.

 “Are you not…” Ajbante suddenly looked alarmed.
 “Who are you?”